-Earthworms were sampled in 2016 within the 24 grasslands at a 30 m distance from any grassland edge, and then in the 3 selected grasslands near a ditch and near a hedgerow.
-For the 3 selected grasslands, we standardized the sampling with 3 sampling points in order to consider 3 replicates with hedgerow (at 1, 5 and 10 m from the hedgerow) and 3 replicates without hedgerow (at 1, 5 and 10 m from the ditch).
+Earthworms were sampled in 2016 within the 24 grass-lands at a distance of 30 m from any grassland edge, and then in the three selected grasslands near a ditch and near a hedgerow.
+For the three selected grasslands, we standardized the sampling with three sampling points in order to consider three replicates with a hedgerow (at 1, 5, and 10 m from the hedgerow) and three replicates without a hedgerow (at 1, 5, and 10 m from the ditch).

-Earthworms sampling followed the normalized protocol ISO 23 611-1, that was modified and validated during the RMQS BioDiv program (Cluzeau et al., 2012) combining chemical and physical extractions.
-Briefly, each earthworm sampling was characterised by a mean of three sub-sampling spaced of 10 m in line.
-Earthworm sub-sampling consisted of three waterings of 10 L with a gradient concentration of formaldehyde (0.25, 0.25 and 0.4%) on one square meter.
+Earthworm sampling followed the normalized protocol ISO 23 611-1, that was modified and validated during the RMQS BioDiv program (Cluzeau et al., 2012), combining chemical and physical extractions.
+Briefly, each earthworm sampling was characterized by a mean of three sub-sampling spaced by 10 m in line.
+Earthworm sub-sampling consisted of three waterings of 10 L with a gradient concentration of formaldehyde (0.25%, 0.25%, and 0.4%) on 1 m.
 After each watering, earthworms were collected for 15 min.
-Afterwards, a block of soil ($25 \times 25 \times 20$ cm, length \times width \times depth) was excavated within each sub-sampling area and earthworms were hand-sorted.
+Afterwards, a block of soil (25 cm $\times$ 25 cm $\times$ 20 cm, length $\times$ width × depth) was excavated within each sub-sampling area and earthworms were hand-sorted.
 The number of hand-sorted earthworms (HS) was multiplied by 16 to obtain an estimation per square meter.
-This number was then added to the number of earthworms counted with the formaldehyde extraction (F) to obtain the total number of earthworms per square meter (FHS): FHS = $F + (16 \times HS)$.
-Earthworms were fixed and preserved in formaldehyde solution (4%).
+This number was then added to the number of earthworms counted with the formaldehyde extraction (FE) to obtain the total number of earthworms per square meter (FH): $FH = FE + 16 \times HS$ .
+Earthworms were fixed and preserved in a formaldehyde solution (4%).

-In the laboratory, each earthworm individual was counted, weighed, assigned to a stage of development (juvenile, sub-adult and adult), identified at the sub-species level and assigned to its ecological category: epigeic, anecic or endogeic (Bouch é 1972, 1977).
-Additionally, we distinguished within anecic earthworms, the epi-anecic (genus Lumbricus) from the strict-anecic earthworms (genus Aporrectodea) (Ferri e, 1980; J égou et al., 1998).
-For juvenile individuals, identification was first limited to the genus and thereafter they were attributed a species name according to the proportions of sub-adults and adults present of the same genus on each square meter.
-Earthworm diversity was analysed through three levels: total species richness, Shannon diversity index and species evenness index.
+In the laboratory, each earthworm individual was counted, weighed, assigned to a stage of development (juvenile, sub-adult, and adult), identified at the sub-species level, and assigned to its ecological category: epigeic, anecic, or endogeic (Bouché, 1972, 1977).
+Additionally, in the case of anecic earthworms, we distinguished the epi-anecic (genus Lumbricus) from the strict-anecic earthworms (genus Aporrectodea) (Ferrière, 1980; Jègou et al., 1998).
+For juvenile individuals, the identification was first limited to the genus, and thereafter they were attributed a species name according to the proportions of sub-adults and adults of the same genus present on each square meter.
+Earthworm diversity was analyzed through three levels: total species richness, Shannon diversity index, and species evenness index.